 Beneficial interests in the one Global Note may be transferred to a person who takes delivery in the form of a beneficial interest in another Global Note only upon receipt by the Trustee of a written certification (in the form provided in the Indenture) to the effect that such transfer is being made in accordance with the Indenture and with the Securities Act and any applicable securities laws of any state of the United States or any other jurisdiction.
-Any beneficial interest in one of the Global Notes that is transferred to a person who takes delivery in the form of a beneficial interest in another Global Note will, upon transfer, cease to be a beneficial interest in such Global Note and become a beneficial interest in the other Global Note and accordingly, will thereafter be subject to all transfer restrictions, if any, and other procedures applicable to beneficial interest.
+Any beneficial interest in one of the Global Notes that is transferred to a person who takes delivery in the form of a beneficial interest in another Global Note will, upon transfer, cease to be a beneficial interest in such Global Note and become a beneficial interest in the other Global Note and accordingly, will thereafter be subject to all transfer restrictions, if any, and other procedures applicable to beneficial interests in such other Global Note for as long as it remains such a beneficial interest.